 After completing an assessment in a standards-based class, the student can ask for a reassessment using the process described below.
-A sample reassessment agreement is included at the end of this document.
+The reassessment agreement is included at the end of this document.

-- 1. The student communicates with the teacher to identify which learning goals need to be reassessed and at what levels.
+- 1. The student gets a copy of the reassessment agreement from the teacher and completes the "Outcomes to Reassess" section to identify which outcomes need to be reassessed and at what levels. - 2.
+The student completes the "Preparation Information" by picking a few activities that would help them learn the concepts and/or skills.
+The student then arranges a meeting with the teacher to discuss the agreement.
 The teacher may require specific activities to prepare for the reassessment, such as completing missing assignments.
 Any activity selected by the student or teacher must have evidence that it has been completed. - 3.
-Together, the student and teacher will decide when, where, and how the student will be reassessed.
-Students may reassess for up to one week after an assessment has been scored and returned to them. - 4.
-Once all of the relearning activities have been completed, the student will show the necessary evidence to the teacher. - 5.
-The student is now ready to be reassessed.
+Together, the student and teacher will decide when, where, and how the student will be reassessed in the "Reassessment Information" section. - 4.
+Once all of the relearning activities have been completed, the student will show the necessary evidence to the teacher, and both the teacher and student will sign the "Reassessment Approval" section of the agreement. - 5.
+The student is now ready to be reassessed as described in the "Reassessment Information" section.

-The reassessment process supports a student's learning by:
+The reassessment agreement supports a student's learning by: